-Coaching Corps recruits, trains and supports energetic community members to use sport to teach kids valuable life lessons and inspire them to reach their full potential.
+Coaching Corps recruits, trains and supports energetic community members to use sport to teach kids living in under-resourced communities valuable life lessons and inspire them to reach their full potential.

 Coaching Corps was founded in 2002 with support from the Evelyn and Walter Haas, Jr. Fund, the Robert Wood Johnson Foundation and the San Francisco Foundation.
 Since its inception, Coaching Corps seeks to use sports and the power of coaches as vehicles for transformative change for youth in underserved communities.

-To date, we have placed close to 7,000 coaches with hundreds of afterschool sports programs, serving over 75,000 youth in underserved communities across the country.
+To date, we have placed over 19,000 coaches with hundreds of afterschool sports programs, serving over 210,000 youth in underserved communities across the country.